LosBagros/room-monitoring-device/manual.md

 ### 2. Wi-Fi Connectivity

 - Place the device close to your Wi-Fi router to ensure strong and stable signal strength.
+Ideally in the same room as the router.
 - Ensure your Wi-Fi network operates on the 2.4 GHz band.
 The device does not support 5 GHz Wi-Fi networks.
 - When first powered on, the device will create a Wi-Fi hotspot named `RoomMonitorAP` with password `12345678`.
 - Open captive portal by connecting to the hotspot and visiting `http://192.168.4.1` in a web browser.